Pacific House values and respects its donors’ right to privacy:

 - Pacific House utilizes donors’ personal information such as names, mailing addresses, telephone numbers and email addresses only for purposes of donor acknowledgement and/or when an individual voluntarily provides this information and opts to join our mailing list.

-- Pacific House does not share donors’ personal or contact information with any third party organizations, nor does Pacific House sell donor information to any outside party.
+- Pacific House does not sell or share donors’ personal or contact information with any third party organizations, nor does Pacific House sell donor information to any outside party.
 This information includes name, organization, mailing address, telephone number and email address.

 - Visitors to the Pacific House Web site remain anonymous and no contact information is collected or stored.